ruturaj027/Advanced-GenAI-Internship/NLP-Assignment /BERT-FineTuning-NLP /README.md

-# BERT Fine-Tuning on IMDB Movie Reviews Dataset
+# BERT Fine-Tuning on IMDB Dataset

 ## Project Overview
 This project demonstrates fine-tuning of the BERT (Bidirectional Encoder Representations from Transformers) model on the IMDB Movie Reviews dataset for sentiment classification.